WXIC

 By day, WXIC is powered at 1,000 watts using a non-directional antenna.
 But because 660 AM is a clear channel frequency reserved for Class A WFAN New York City, WXIC is a daytimer and must sign off at night to avoid interference.
 WXIC's signal covers South-Central Ohio and parts of Kentucky and West Virginia.

 History

 In 1954, the station first signed on as WPKO at 1380 kHz.
 It originally was a country music station with some Southern Gospel music on Sundays.
 In 1971, it added an FM sister station at 100.9, playing automated beautiful music.
 Today that is co-owned WXIZ, a country music station.
 In recent years, the station has added an FM translator, also broadcasting on 95.9 FM.
 On September 17, 2024, the station dropped the Gospel format, transitioning to sports talk, rebranding themselves as "The Game".

 The WPKO call sign is now being used at an FM station in Bellefontaine, Ohio.

 In September 2024, WXIC changed their format from gospel to sports, branded as "The Game".

+In February 2026, WXIC changed their format from sports to conservative talk, branded as "The Eagle".